Diamond Head Condos

 Though the beaches and ocean aren't as easy to access as you progress from the Gold Coast further south around Diamond Head, your efforts are rewarded.
 Quieter, with fewer people, beaches here offer something special for those who want a little more solitude.
 These areas also provide more challenging waves.
 On most days you'll see a parade of experienced surfers heading down the trails from Diamond Head Rd to take on the swells that have earned a well-deserved reputation.
 Comparable Condo Neighborhoods

 with the ocean views and atmosphere of the condos along the Gold Coast.
-However, if you have the budget for a condo by the Gold Coast, you may want to check out our Kakaako condos for sale
+However, if you are interested in luxury condos, you may want to check out our Kakaako condos for sale

 Diamond Head condos have had a great impact on Hawaii's recent history.
 During the 1950's the first high-rise residences began going up on the west side of this neighborhood.
 Overlooking the ocean, they proved very popular.
 Things wouldn't go so smoothly in the next phase, however.